LaunchAcademy/diagnostics/README.md

 ```

 #### Acceptance Criteria
-* [] Display number of questions answered correctly per question set.
+* [ ] Display number of questions answered correctly per question set.
-* [] Display number of questions answered incorrectly per question set.
+* [ ] Display number of questions answered incorrectly per question set.
-* [] If the question set is complete.
+* [ ] If the question set is complete.
+* [ ] Link to the start of the question set if it isn't complete.
+* [ ] Link to the summary of the question set if it is complete.

 ### Student Attendance
 ```